 If your horse is already tender, the exercise will be more painful for the horse and painful to watch.
 The cold water soaks of the inflamed hooves in a creek or foot bath is wonderful.
 Most would go to Bute for pain, be mindful that Bute is quite damaging to the gut and is the leading cause of HYPO thyroid in horses.

 The best prevention to this problem is not to get it, if you are already struggling with this problem, Equine Challenge™ Laminae 911 will be very helpful, without the gut stress and thyroid problems caused by BUTE.
 There is however, no substitution for daily exercise and changes in diet.

 Far too many horse owners across the USA who try to avoid these complications by starving their horses and the market place is flooded with gadgets to help avoid the inconvience of daily stewardship of the horse.
 It is IMPOSSIBLE to starve your horse into a metabolically thriving horse.

-If you are soaking forage/grass prior to feeding, know that you are washing away more than glucose or sugar and remember your horse is a carbohydrate and fat burning machine.
+When soaking forage/grass prior to feeding, know that you are washing away more than glucose or sugar and remember your horse is a carbohydrate and fat burning machine.
 If you are soaking forage, you MUST replace what is being soaked away short of the sugar/glucose and MUST make available what the forage was deficient in before the soaking.
 Equine Challenge™ Vitamins & Minerals Grass would be that answer to this metabolic challenge.

-This is by no means exhaustive in the challenges of Spring time grasses, the horse is an individual and an individual solution goes a long way in providing the stewardship that your covenant with your horse requires.
+This is by no means exhaustive in the challenges of Spring and Summer time grasses, the horse is an individual and an individual solution goes a long way in providing the stewardship that your covenant with your horse requires.